Military AI is Changing Defense Strategy

 To be more effective, industry experts believe that artificial intelligence may be the key to driving more efficiency and effectiveness.
 AI applications are expanding, meaning that the data center is no longer a restriction because data sets are too overwhelming.
 Big processing capability is now shrinking, using less power, and becoming more rugged.

-Top AI Trends for Enhancing Battlefield Effectiveness
+Top Trends for Enhanced Battlefield Effectiveness

-EW test and measurement systems and radar are embracing AI by advancing their modes.
+EW test and measurement systems and radar are embracing military AI by advancing their modes.
 They seek to achieve more adaptability in waveforms and anti-jamming, among other more effective systems.

 AI is perfect for military applications because it can solve computational complexity.
 It can easily run an algorithm during times of tremendous pressure and stress.
 Also, it can decide at a much faster speed.